 If the professor doesn’t know you too well, you’ll be stuck with a bland letter of recommendation that simply mentions your grade and that’s about all!

-c) Choose a Professor with a Good Name in the Industry
+c) Choose a Professor with a Reputation

 The last thing to think about is getting a professor whose name might carry some weight.